lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-2. Set the maximum batch size to maxBatch (set using FLAGS_n_hp which defaults to 16).
+2. The maximum batch size is set to maxBatch (set using FLAGS_n_hp which defaults to 16).

 ```cpp
         /** Set batch size to maximum currently set to one provided from command line **/